renatolond/mastodon-twitter-poster/README.md

 This is an app for crossposting between Mastodon and Twitter.
 The app is made so that multiple users can connect to it using the OAuth interface from both Twitter and Mastodon and choose options on how the crosspost should work.

+## Features

+* Post from Twitter to Mastodon
+  - You can choose between posting only your tweets, or also posting retweets and quotes.
+  - You can choose between posting retweets and quotes as links or as the old-style RTs, starting by RT @username@twitter.com.
+  - Quotes bigger than 500 characters are automatically split in two toots, one replying to the other.
+  - Your own threads can also be crossposted!
+  - No other replies will be posted.
+There's no risk of filling your Mastodon timeline with replies to people that are not there 😉

+* Post from Mastodon to Twitter
+  - Mind your privacy: you can choose which privacy levels you want to crosspost.
+Only posting public toots, for instance.
+  - You can choose between posting boosts or not.
+  - Automatically fix mentions to twitter users!
+If you post @user@twitter.com they will be mentioned on twitter when the toot gets crossposted.
+  - Your own threads can also be crossposted, obeying to the choices you made regarding your privacy.
+  - Any toot bigger than 280 characters will be posted with a link to the original toot.
+(Be careful, if you post your private toots, your followers might not be able to see the original post!)

 ## Ruby on Rails

 Ruby 2.4.2

 Rails 5.1

 ## Requirements